aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

       *Inherited from* :py:attr:`jsii-calc.composition.CompositeOperation <jsii-calc.composition.CompositeOperation.decorationPrefixes>`

-      A set of prefixes to include in a decorated .toString().
+      A set of prefixes to include in a decorated .

+      toString().